-While it may seem absurd to start planning for a trip more than a year in advance, the annual Carnival festival in Trinidad and Tobago is one of the biggest and most well-known celebrations in the Carribean, drawing thousands of visitors from around the world to the islands' capital city, Port of Spain.
-The party is extremely popular with locals, Trini expatriates, and tourists alike, so you need to get an early start if you want to get a good hotel or guest-house room for your stay.
+The annual Carnival festival in Trinidad and Tobago is one of the biggest and most well-known celebrations in the Caribbean, drawing thousands of visitors from around the world to the islands' capital city, Port of Spain.
+The party is extremely popular with locals, Trini expatriates, and tourists alike, so you need to get an early start on your planning if you want to get a good hotel or guest-house room for your stay.

 The main celebration of the Trinidad and Tobago Carnival Festival takes place in February or March each year on the Monday and Tuesday before the first day of Lent, which coincides with Ash Wednesday.
 However, you can find locals preparing and partying for months leading up to the main event, and the real party usually starts on the Friday before Lent.